apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>References the name of a ComponentDefinition object.
+<p>Specifies the exact name, name prefix, or regular expression pattern for matching the name of the ComponentDefinition
-The ComponentDefinition specifies the behavior and characteristics of the Component.
+custom resource (CR) that defines the Component&rsquo;s characteristics and behavior.</p>
-If both <code>componentDefRef</code> and <code>componentDef</code> are provided, the <code>componentDef</code> will take precedence over <code>componentDefRef</code>.</p>
+<p>If both <code>componentDefRef</code> and <code>componentDef</code> are provided,
+the <code>componentDef</code> will take precedence over <code>componentDefRef</code>.</p>
 </td>
 </tr>